 Let me ask the Secretary of State a pertinent question about empowering women.
 Does she agree that all the research shows that allowing them to start their own businesses and have control over their own lives is one of the best ways of empowering them, and that that often means giving them the finance that will enable them to start a small business?

 Does my right hon.
 Friend share my concern about the fact that in many parts of the world women and girls are still not being given the education that they deserve, or the same education as men and boys?
 What is her Department doing to help to alleviate that discrimination and highlight the need for equal opportunities?

 Globally, 63 million girls between the ages of five and 15 are out of school.
-Under the auspices of the Minister for Africa, my hon.
+Under the auspices of the Minister of State, Department for International Development, my hon.
 Friend the Member for West Worcestershire (Harriett Baldwin), we are supporting the global education partnership and, within that, the education challenge.
 We have refreshed our own education strategy to ensure that it is not just about girls in classrooms, but about the quality of education that they are receiving.
 Only through a concerted effort in that respect, and by asking other partners to step up, will we ensure that every woman and girl has a decent education.

 I welcome the Secretary of State’s ambitious strategy on gender equality, which is a heartening step towards Labour’s feminist approach to international development, but these commitments will remain just warm words if, as we learned last month, 20%—600—of DFID’s staff are to be reassigned to other Departments to help to manage the Tories’ Brexit shambles.
 Will the Secretary of State tell the House very specifically what impact she expects that huge cut to have on her gender equality strategy, and, indeed, on all her Department’s work?